ARY Digital

 ARY Digital HD is a Pakistani television network available in Pakistan.
 ARY Digital was founded by a Dubai-based holding company of Pakistani businessman, Abdul Razzak Yaqoob and Salman Iqbal (ARY).
 The network is focused towards on Pakistani entertainment dramas, sitcoms, talk shows, web series and culture.

-The channel broadcasts on cable and satellite networks, linear television as well as streaming platforms including YouTube Channel and ARY ZAP.
+The channel broadcasts on cable and satellite networks, linear television as well as streaming platforms including YouTube Channel and ARY Plus.

 History

 ARY Digital, formerly known as The Pakistani Channel, was launched in the United Kingdom on 16th September 2000 to cater to the Pakistani community living in the region.
 It uses Samacom, an uplink provider based in the UAE, as the uplink teleport station.
 The channel started off with a format similar to PTV Prime and other South Asian channels where it provided slots for soap operas in general while presenting an hourly slot for news headlines.
 Although flaming political talk shows and dramas were the main priority when it came to programming, the network soon was hailed for its news coverage.

 The network acquired a license to start broadcasting in Pakistan.

 In 2002, the ARY Star Gold Quiz Show became the first live show to offer a prize of one kilogram of gold.
 For the period of its broadcast, participants won over 260 kilograms of gold.